Have you heard of the story of bullshit before? It goes like this:

 Looking at McFarland’s career, he had a history of “overpromising experiences that were not delivered”[5] and being “stunningly ignorant of what it would take to make his promises a reality.”[6]
 He was sentenced to six years in prison in 2018.

-3. In my industry of online courses, there was a time in the 2000s and 2010s when self-proclaimed business coaches would earn six to seven figures a month by selling overpriced programs on “How To Start Your Online Business” (and similar topics) to unknowing customers, with promises of financial freedom and autonomy over your life.
+- In the online course industry, there was a time in the 2000s and 2010s when self-proclaimed business coaches would earn six to seven figures a month selling overpriced courses on “How To Start Your Online Business” (and similar topics) to unknowing customers, with promises of financial freedom and autonomy over your life.
 Many of these courses often had basic, even outdated information packaged into fancy programs, and were not worth their few-thousand-dollar per course price tag.
 Yet customers would never know since they were not from the industry.
 Most customers who purchased such programs would not succeed and would blame themselves for their failure, not realizing that the programs were fundamentally flawed.

 The great thing is that consumers are getting smarter.
 A simple search on Google now reveals more balanced, even negative reviews by past customers.
-(I wrote about this in 5 Harsh Truths About Blogging and Are You Looking For a Magic Bullet For Your Goals?)
+(I shared this in 5 Harsh Truths About Blogging [Podcast] and Are You Looking For a Magic Bullet For Your Goals?)

 Of course there are always going to be outliers — people who thrive despite their bullshit — and this is something we can never really change as long as they are inefficiencies in the world.